OctoPrint/octoprint.org/security/index.md

 We are mostly interested in reports by actual OctoPrint users that are familiar with the platform, but all high quality contributions are welcome.
 Please do your best to describe a clear and realistic impact for your report.

-For the sake of OctoPrint's user base, **do not make vulnerabilities public without notifying us and giving us at least 90 days to deploy fixes**.
+For the sake of OctoPrint's user base, **do not make vulnerabilities public without notifying us and giving us at least 90 days to release a fixed version**.
 We will do our best to respond to your report within 7 days, and also to keep you informed of the progress of our efforts to resolve the issue, but understand that OctoPrint like many Open Source projects is primarily a volunteer project with only one full-time resource, and we may not be able to respond as quickly as you would like due to other responsibilities.

 If you are going to write about OctoPrint's security, please get in touch, so we can make sure that all claims are correct.